Jieyi-Deng/Tableau-Demo/COVID-19: What it does to 'U.S'.md

 ![confirmed cases as of date June 1st](/Workbooks/COVID.png)

 Understanding what the COVID-19 does to the U.S is evolving.
-This document attempts to show the changes in the aspect of economics and transortation.
+This document attempts to show the changes in the aspect of economics and transportation.
 All data are available from online resource.

 *Data comes from JHU CORONAVIRUS Resource Center: https://coronavirus.jhu.edu/*